Harineeanandh/pepsico-task-3/README.md

 # Pepsico Task 3 & 4– Distributors Dashboard

-This is the completed frontend UI for Task 3 of the Pepsico Advanced Software Engineering Job Simulation.
+This repo includes the completed frontend UI for task 3 and deployed using Azure for task 4 done as part of the Pepsico Advanced Software Engineering Job Simulation by Harinee Anandh.

 Tech stack:
 - React